-The initial three monthly and subsequent six monthly technician services are critical to the ongoing operation of the Grease Boss.
-Failure to carry out these services will result in the loss of warranty cover.
+The initial six monthly technician service is critical to the ongoing operation of the Grease Boss.
+Failure to carry out this service will result in the loss of warranty cover.

 THE SIX MONTHLY SERVICE SHOULD BE CARRIED OUT BY A TRAINED SERVICE TECHNICIAN